xdanny41/LFEREFRESH/README.md

  - Most website designs may look terrible on mobile if site isnt responding reponsively.

  Task for Sujal:
- - For brothers page, when screen size is below "x" change video to class image.
+ - For brothers page, when screen size changes to mobile, remove video and add class photo (refer to Example file).
  - Add links to social buttons on front-page.

  **General Maintainence:**
  - Have google crawl new site.
  - Update Site XML.
  - Figure out how to send in a contact-form to an email using PHP.
 Having issues with GCP so not sure if this is possible on cloud storage :sad-face:

+**Contact Me:**
+ - In any case you "the webmaster" is having any trouble with the website, please refer to the OULambdas Contact Sheet and text me.